alysonabril/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+the first loop is a while loop, the second is a repeat while loop.
+The while loop states it's condition on the first line before opening the code block, and the repeat while loop states it's condition on the just after the last curly brace of the code block.
+Their outputs will be the same because  their are the same, just listed differently.
+They will both begin with "i = 1" and then end with "i = 10"
 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+Break tells the program should immediately stop a piece of code from recurring infinitely.
+Continue tells the program that the code has finished iterating through the first loop, so it will stop and start the next iteration.
 ***
 ## Question 17